 In today's world, the term network monitoring is widespread throughout the IT industry.
 Network monitoring is a critical IT process where all networking components like routers, switches, firewalls, servers, and VMs are monitored for fault and performance and evaluated continuously to maintain and optimize their availability.
 One important aspect of network monitoring is that it should be proactive.
 Finding performance issues and bottlenecks proactively helps in identifying issues at the initial stage.
-Efficient proactive monitoring can prevent network downtime or failures.
+Efficient proactive server monitoring can prevent network downtime or failures.

 Configuring thresholds helps in proactively monitoring the resources and services running on servers and network devices.
 Each device can have an interval or threshold value set based on user preference and need.
 Multi-level threshold can assist in classifying and breaking down any fault encountered.
-Utilizing thresholds, alerts can also be raised before the device goes down or reaches critical condition.
+Utilizing thresholds, network monitoring alerts can be raised before the device goes down or reaches critical condition.

 Failover and fail-back functionality ensures an always-monitored network environment by utilizing a secondary standby server.
 If a failure occurs in the primary server, the secondary server is readily available to take over and the database is secure.
 This ensures a hundred percent network and device uptime.

-Benefits of the Failover system:
+Benefits of the Failover system while monitoring network: